victorhaynes/new-destiny/README.md

 - /riot/account/v1/accounts/by-puuid
 - /riot/account/v1/active-shards/by-game

-If you want more methods or LoL-related services supported, feel free to request them and I'll do my best to add them.
+If you want more methods or LoL-related services supported, feel free to request them and I'll do my best to add them or open a pull request.
 ```

 #### Question: where do your rate limit values come from?